Doping in Russia: Doping ban

 WADA then recommended that Russia be declared non-compliant once more and banned from hosting sporting events for four years.
 On 9 December, WADA banned Russia from major international sporting events for four years, on charges of tampering with doping-related reports.
 Russia will be barred from hosting, participating in, or establishing bids for international sporting events during this period.
 As before, WADA will allow cleared Russian competitors to compete neutrally, but not under the Russian flag.
 This will not affect Russia's co-hosting of UEFA Euro 2020, as WADA does not recognize UEFA as a "major event organization" covered by the ban.
 In regard to this sanction, WADA president Craig Reedie said that "For too long, Russian doping has detracted from clean sport".
 He also added that "Russia was afforded every opportunity to get its house in order and rejoin the global anti-doping community for the good of its competitors and of the integrity of sport, but it chose instead to continue in its stance of deception and denial".
-Russia appealed the decision to the Court of Arbitration for Sport (CAS).
+Russia appealed the decision to the Court of Arbitration for Sport.